mayurinehate/datahub/metadata-ingestion/integration_docs/great-expectations.md

 # Data Quality with Great Expectations

-This guide helps to setup and configure `DatahubValidationAction` in Great Expectations to send validation run details to Datahub using Datahub's Rest emitter.
+This guide helps to setup and configure `DatahubValidationAction` in Great Expectations to send validation run details to Datahub using Datahub's Python Rest emitter.

 ## Capabilities